Aaltje Brouwer 2024

 15 Pieces 24 x 24 inches (60.96 x 60.96 cm)

-‘Je Maintiendrai’ (I will maintain) has been the motto of the House of Orange-Nassau since the time of William of Orange.
-He adopted the coat of arms of his cousin René de Chalon.
+“Je Maintiendrai” (I will maintain) has been the motto of the House of Orange-Nassau since the time of William of Orange, who inherited it along with the coat of arms of his cousin, René de Chalon.

-In a letter of January 1565, Prince William of Orange explained the significance of the motto:
+In a letter dated January 1565, Prince William elaborated on the meaning behind the words:

-de Dieu, du Roy, de mes amies et moi.’
-(Of God and the King, of my friends and of myself.
+De Dieu, du Roy, de mes amies et moi — of God, of the King, of my friends, and of myself.

 Origin 2024